Search for UnitedHealthcare CEO's killer yields evidence, but few answers

 But investigators caught a break when they came across security camera images of an unguarded moment in which he briefly showed his face soon after arriving in New York on Nov.
 24.

-Police distributed the images to news outlets and on social media but so far haven't been able to ID him using facial recognition — possibly because of the angle of the images or limitations on the use of the technology, Kenny said.
+Police distributed the images to news outlets and on social media but so far haven't been able to ID him using facial recognition — possibly because of the angle of the images or limitations on how the NYPD is allowed to use that technology, Kenny said.

 On Friday evening, investigators found a backpack in Central Park that had been worn by the gunman, police said.
 They didn’t immediately reveal what, if anything, it contained but said it would be tested and analyzed.